juspay/chutney/MIGRATION.md

 - `just secrets-rekey`
 - Run `nixos-rebuild switch --flake .#chutney --target-host root@<new-public-ip>` to activate `chutney`'s nixosConfiguration.
   - Note: `acme` service will fail to start here as the `A` record for the domain isn't flipped yet.
-- Take down the attic server in the old account
+- Stop requests to the attic server in the old account by setting `services.nginx.enable = false` (Note: Make all the changes to the old account in a new worktree without the changes from above to avoid mix-ups)
-- Add rules for the s3 bucket in old account to give read access to the one in new account (Note: Do this in a new worktree without the changes from above):
+- Add rules for the s3 bucket in old account to give read access to the one in new account:
 ```nix
 # Inside terranix config
 {